lawsmd/Rock-Castle-Construction-Company/README.md

 My plan is to develop scripts capable of automatically creating more complex transactions and adding them to SQL Server via the official integration library.
 Some examples are:

-- **Sales Transaction Details**: Using the existing table as a 'parent' source, each Invoice will have its individual line items, each one containing a Product/Service item that can be traced to the *Item List* table to determine which Income category the sale feeds to.
+- **Sales Transaction Details**: Using the existing table as a 'parent' source, each Invoice will have its individual line items, containing a Product/Service item that can be traced to the *Item List* table to determine which Income category the sale feeds to.
 I'll also look into recording *Sales Tax* for tracking its liability.
 - **Expense Transaction Details**: Same concept, except these transactions skip straight to their Expense categories (ledger accounts).
 - **Inventory Management**: Fleshing out the details of *Purchase Orders* to track inventory's *quantity-on-hand*, as well as obtain a detailed breakdown of the *Cost of Goods Sold*.
 - **Reporting Variables**: Any combination of these transactions can be assigned a **Class** or **Location** to further increase their reportability.
 Examples from QuickBooks include Sales Representatives or Pricing Levels as *Classes*, and Departments or Divisions as *Locations* (i.e. Sales by Sales Rep, Expenses by Department, etc.)